What is the uterine lining and why does it matter?

 What other factors contribute to endometrial receptivity?

-Endometrial lining thickness is only one facet of endometrial receptivity when it comes to IVF transfer.
+Endometrial lining thickness is only one facet of endometrial receptivity when it comes to IVF embryo transfer.
 Endometrial receptivity requires synchronized and regulated functions by different cell types in the uterus and involves several immune factors, growth factors, and biologically active molecules secreted by endometrial cells.

 What options exist if uterine lining thickness can't be improved?

-Over the years, several treatments have been suggested that include hormonal therapy (such as estrogen or GnRH-agonist) or other medical treatments (infusion of growth and immune factors into the uterus) to improve a patient’s EMT.
 However, most options achieve only minor changes in EMT and may or may not improve pregnancy outcomes.
-Treatment of a thin endometrium or poor endometrial receptivity remains a challenge, and if their ART cycles continue to fail, patients may consider surrogacy (using a gestational carrier).xlix
+Treatment of a thin endometrium or poor endometrial receptivity remains a challenge, and if a patient’s fertility treatment cycles continue to fail, they may consider surrogacy (using a gestational carrier).lii

 Conclusion